Wireless security: Modes of unauthorized access

 The modes of unauthorised access to links, to functions and to data is as variable as the respective entities make use of program code.
 There does not exist a full scope model of such threat.
 To some extent the prevention relies on known modes and methods of attack and relevant methods for suppression of the applied methods.
 However, each new mode of operation will create new options of threatening.
 Hence prevention requires a steady drive for improvement.
-The described modes of attack are just a snapshot of typical methods and scenarios where to apply.
+The described modes of attack are just a snapshot of typical methods and scenarios where to apply them.

 Accidental association

 Violation of the security perimeter of a corporate network can come from a number of different methods and intents.
-One of these methods is referred to as “accidental association”.
-When a user turns on a computer and it latches on to a wireless access point from a neighboring company's overlapping network, the user may not even know that this has occurred.
+One of these methods is referred to as "accidental association".
+When a user turns on a computer and it latches onto a wireless access point from a neighboring company's overlapping network, the user may not even know that this has occurred.
 However, it is a security breach in that proprietary company information is exposed and now there could exist a link from one company to the other.
 This is especially true if the laptop is also hooked to a wired network.

 Accidental association is a case of wireless vulnerability called as "mis-association".
 Mis-association can be accidental, deliberate (for example, done to bypass corporate firewall) or it can result from deliberate attempts on wireless clients to lure them into connecting to attacker's APs.

 Malicious association

-“Malicious associations” are when wireless devices can be actively made by attackers to connect to a company network through their laptop instead of a company access point (AP).
-These types of laptops are known as “soft APs” and are created when a cyber criminal runs some software that makes their wireless network card look like a legitimate access point.
+"Malicious associations" are when wireless devices can be actively made by attackers to connect to a company network through their laptop instead of a company access point (AP).
+These types of laptops are known as "soft APs" and are created when a cybercriminal runs some software that makes their wireless network card look like a legitimate access point.
 Once the thief has gained access, they can steal passwords, launch attacks on the wired network, or plant trojans.
 Since wireless networks operate at the Layer 2 level, Layer 3 protections such as network authentication and virtual private networks (VPNs) offer no barrier.
 Wireless 802.1X authentications do help with some protection but are still vulnerable to hacking.
 The idea behind this type of attack may not be to break into a VPN or other security measures.
 Most likely the criminal is just trying to take over the client at the Layer 2 level.